w3c/wot/thing-description/td-draft-spec-dsr.md

 # A Mapping from JSON to Linked Data

 Interaction models can be declared in JSON as an alternative to other serialisations of Linked Data.
-This makes the models easier to understand than compared to using [JSON-LD](https://www.w3.org/TR/json-ld/).
+This makes the models easier to understand than compared to using [JSON-LD](https://www.w3.org/TR/json-ld/), particularly so for more complex models.
 Here is an example of an interaction model expressed first as Turtle and then as JSON

 ```Turtle
 @prefix rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#> .